VVlad12/QuickCard/README.md

    - Drag with mouse on desktop
    - Use the arrow buttons
    - Use keyboard arrow keys
-6. **Learn in Context**: Each card shows the word in a sentence appropriate to the difficulty level
+6. **Learn in Context**: Flip the card to see the word in a sentence appropriate to the difficulty level
 7. **Navigate Cards**:
    - Tap left side of card to go to previous card
    - Tap right side of card to go to next card